assist-project/so-many-fuzzers-artifact/INSTALL.md

 ```
 `>output`
 ```
-INSTALL.md  README.md  ase2022-so-many-fuzzers.pdf  benchmark  data-220727.tar
+INSTALL.md  README.md  LICENSE.md  ...
 ```
 `>output`

 Make sure to set the variable `WORKPATH` with the absolute path to the decompressed folder.
-The content should be the files LICENSE.md, README.md, and INSTALL.md, the folder benchmark, the paper ase2022-so-many-fuzzers.pdf (draft version) and the raw data archive 'data-220727.tar'.
+Its contents should include the files LICENSE.md, README.md, and INSTALL.md (this file).

-> Notice, that we denote the expected outputs from a command with the tag `>output`
+Notice that we denote the expected output from a command with the tag `>output`.

 ### Experiment Data

 The experiment data are archived into `data-220727.tar`.
 We also provide a script to show the raw data and the data as formatted into the paper (trials:mean-time-to-exposure).
 Executing the next commands will print the raw data and Table 3's row for uIP-overflow.

 ```
 cd $WORKPATH
 tar -xf data-220727.tar
-perl $WORKPATH/benchmark/suites-management/script/print_csv_overview.pl -input=$WORKPATH/data/3.1/uIP/uip-overflow.csv
+perl $WORKPATH/src/suites-management/script/print_csv_overview.pl -input=$WORKPATH/data/3.1/uIP/uip-overflow.csv
 ```
 `>output`
 ```